 The Partnership’s events fall under the OLA’s Code of Conduct, which can be found at accessola.com in the Board of Director’s listing of Policies and Procedures.
-If you feel the code has been breached, please contact the Executive Director of OLA (Shelagh Paterson).
+If you feel the code has been breached, please contact the Executive Director of OLA (Michelle Arbuckle).

-The Partnership offers a webinar series featuring a variety of topics grouped under common event themes.
+The Partnership offers virtual education events on a variety of topics.
 The sessions are hosted by experts across all sectors of the library & information profession.
 After each event, registrants will have on-demand access to session recordings for a limited time.

 Do I need any special software to participate in The Partnership’s education series?

 Yes – but the software is free!
 All registrants receive an email with instructions to login to the event web portal prior to the event date.
 All you need to access it is a computer that has access to the internet and working computer speakers.

 You do not need a teleconference number.
 Sound will come through your computer speakers or headphones.
 Only the session presenters and the convenor have audio privileges.

 Will I be able to interact with the presenters during the presentation?

 Yes.
 In some cases, you may not have access to communicate verbally, but you will always be able to interact with the presenters or the conveners via the chat box on the event platform, and you might also be asked to complete a poll or engage with a collaborative program like Jamboard.
 Afterwards, you will often have the option to contact the presenters via email.
 Plus, we always send a feedback survey after each event, so you are welcome to share your thoughts there as well.